Learning Generalizable Vision-Tactile Robotic Grasping Strategy for Deformable Objects via Transformer: Methods

 \subsection{Grasping Framework for Fruit Classification}

-The second goal of our grasping framework is to classify the grasped fruit type for fruit picking operations.
-Specifically, we use another MLP network as a Fruit Classification model which takes the fused physical feature embedding of Sensor Fusion model as input and outputs the labels of the grasped fruit type.
-During training, the weights of the Transformer models that generate the embedding are frozen and only the MLP network is trained.
+Our grasping framework includes a goal of fruit type classification for pick-and-place operations.
+Specifically, we use another MLP network for fruit classfication which takes the fused physical feature embedding of Sensor Fusion model as input and outputs the grasped fruit type (\textit{Fruit Type} Block in Fig.~\ref{fig:framework}).
+During training, the weights of the Transformer models that generate the embedding are frozen and only the MLP network is trained in a supervised learning scheme.